monescuteodor/Grg_Ai/README.md

 DO NOT DELETE THE .grg_index!!!!!

-MAKE SURE YOU HAVE PYTHON INSTALLED ON YOUR COMPUTER!

-MAKE SURE THAT YOU HAVE llama-cpp-python: pip install llama-cpp-python

-MAKE SURE THAT YOU HAVE chromadb sentence-transformers: pip install chromadb sentence-transformers

 TO RUN:
 1. Go in Releases and download the version you want.
 2. Download the Qwen 2.5 1.5B (GGUF) from hugging face